Agents in AI Configs

 Retrieve agent configs using the SDK

-Use the .agents() method to retrieve agent configs.
+To retrieve agent configurations using the SDK, use the .agents() method.
 Agent configs are not included in .configs() responses.
 This separation ensures each agent is resolved with its own model and tool context, which supports safe composition of multi-agent workflows.

 Agent config structure and behavior